MatthiasGwiozda/shopping-list-wiki/ideas/technical/technical.md

 # Technical Ideas
+- Make the path to the sqlite database configurable

 - Find queries, which make multiple statements and wrap them in a single transaction.
     - This issue is not critical.
 It might for example happen, that a category is inserted and not assigned to all shops.
 But the category could be deleted in this case.